List of Di-Gata Defenders characters: Professor Alnar

-Alnar is the old mentor of the young Defenders.
-He is the brother of the evil Nazmul, but unlike his brother, Alnar is kind and caring.
-He is sometimes seen by Mel, but only at great times of need.
-At those times, Alnar is invisible to others.
-Alnar teaches Mel about the power of the Wizards of Yan, which at the time she had little control of.
-Alnar was also responsible for the creation of the city of Arboth.
+Alnar (voiced by Maurice Dean Wint) is the Defenders' mentor and Nazmul's brother; unlike him, he is kind and caring, and was responsible for the creation of the city of Arboth.
+He is sometimes seen by Melosa, but only at great times of need, during which he is invisible to others.
+Alnar teaches her about the power of the Wizards of Yan, which at the time she had little control of.

-Alnar was the one who appointed the current Di-Gata Defenders with the task of finding the four Pure Stones, and to recast the Spell of Binding.
-But with the quest for the Pure Stones completed, he now aids his wisdom in helping the Defenders in stopping the Ethos.
+Alnar was the one who appointed the current Di-Gata Defenders with the task of finding the four Pure Stones and recasting the Spell of Binding.
+However, with the quest for the Pure Stones completed, he now aids the Defenders in stopping the Ethos.

-Like some professors, he often doesn't teach them everything they need to know when they need it.
-The Defenders have left this opportunity pass so they can learn things themselves, and some things have led them to question the mission or jeopardize it.

-Alnar's spirit resides in a Di-Gata stone known as the Life stone.
-This stone is bound to the Altas sigil and needs to be attached to a projector device of some kind before Alnar can appear.
+Alnar's spirit resides in a Di-Gata stone known as the Life Stone, which is bound to the Altas sigil and needs to be attached to a projector device before Alnar can appear.

-Alnar is voiced by Maurice Dean Wint.

 Antagonists

 Lord Nazmul

-Once a loyal Wizard of Yan, Lord Nazmul fought for the forces of good alongside his brother, Alnar, against the Ethos.
-But greed, corruption, and the promise of eternal life clouded his mind of all reason.
-He betrayed his calling by forming the evil Order Of Infinis.
+Lord Nazmul (voiced by Lawrence Bayne) was once a loyal Wizard of Yan who fought for the forces of good alongside his brother, Alnar, against the Ethos.
+However, greed, corruption, and the promise of eternal life led him to betray his calling by forming the evil Order Of Infinis.
 His goal is to gain access to enough realm energy to complete a powerful spell that would offer eternal life to him and his followers.
 Using knowledge from the Ethos and a large portion of the realm's power, he created the Megalith.
 But before he could use the Megalith's power to suppress RaDos, his first body was destroyed by the Defenders.
-However, his spirit lives on within a body that has the head like a skull attached to a robotic body.
-Although Nazmul is still powerful, this body was deteriorating, and he needed to find someone who can hold incredible power - someone like a Defender (i.e. Kara), to be his new host body.
+His spirit lives on within a robotic body that is deteriorating; as such, he needed to find someone who can hold incredible power, someone like a Defender (i.e. Kara), to be his new host body.

-After being maimed by Seth and Omniaxor, he combined his spirit with Malco, to form a being of incomprehensible physical and magical strength.
-With this superhuman body and power, he banished Brackus to the Dark Realm for high treason.
-Seth then used the Nova Stone's secondary function (The Nova Prison) and sealed Nazmul's spirit away inside the Nova Stone.